You are here

 See Retail Wholesale & Dep’t Store Union Local 338 Retirement Fund v.
 Hewlett-Packard Co., 845 F.3d 1268, 1274 (9th Cir.
 2017) (listing elements of claim).

-See Instruction 18.1 (Securities—Definition of Recurring Terms) for definitions of "security," "10b-5 claim," "misrepresentation," "omission," "in connection with," and "instrumentality of interstate commerce."
+See Instruction 18.1 (Securities—Purpose and Definitions) for definitions of “security,” “10b-5 claim,” “misrepresentation,” “omission,” “in connection with,” and “instrumentality of interstate commerce.”
 National security exchanges include the New York Stock Exchange and the NASDAQ Stock Market.

-See 15 U.S.C. § 78j(b) (unlawful to use deceptive device in connection with purchase or sale of security) and 17 C.F.R. § 240.10b-5 (unlawful to use device to defraud, to make untrue statement or omission of material fact, or to engage in fraudulent act in connection with purchase or sale of security).
-Gray v.
+See 15 U.S.C. § 78j(b) (making it unlawful to use deceptive device in connection with purchase or sale of security) and 17 C.F.R. § 240.10b-5 (making it unlawful to use device to defraud, to make untrue statement or omission of material fact, or to engage in fraudulent act in connection with purchase or sale of security).
+In Gray v.
 First Winthrop Corp., 82 F.3d 877, 884 (9th Cir.
-1996), confirms that the elements described in this instruction are required to prove a 10b-5 claim.
+1996), the Ninth Circuit confirmed that the elements described in this instruction are required to prove a 10b-5 claim.

-A defendant "makes" a statement if the defendant has ultimate authority over the statement, including its content and whether and how to communicate it.
+A defendant “makes” a statement if the defendant has ultimate authority over the statement, including its content and whether and how to communicate it.
 Janus Capital Grp., Inc. v.
 First Derivative Traders, 564 U.S. 135, 142 (2011).
-The plaintiff must show that the defendant had control over the statement; a defendant’s significant involvement in the preparation of a prospectus containing untrue or misleading statements is not enough to show that the defendant "made" the statements.
+A plaintiff must show that a defendant had control over the statement; a defendant’s significant involvement in the preparation of a prospectus containing an untrue or misleading statement is not enough to show that the defendant “made” that statement.
 Id.